Thomas Gilovich

-Thomas Dashiff Gilovich (born January 16, 1954) an American psychologist who is the Irene Blecker Rosenfeld Professor of Psychology at Cornell University.
-He has conducted research in social psychology, decision making, behavioral economics, and has written popular books on these subjects.
+Thomas Dashiff Gilovich (born January 16, 1954) is an American psychologist who is the Irene Blecker Rosenfeld Professor of Psychology at Cornell University.
+He has conducted research in social psychology, decision making, and behavioral economics, and has written popular books on these subjects.
 Gilovich has collaborated with Daniel Kahneman, Richard Nisbett, Lee Ross and Amos Tversky.
 His articles in peer-reviewed journals on subjects such as cognitive biases have been widely cited.
-In addition, Gilovich has been quoted in the media on subjects ranging from the effect of purchases on happiness to perception of judgment in social situations.
+In addition, Gilovich has been quoted in the media on subjects ranging from the effect of purchases on happiness to people's most common regrets, to perceptions of people and social groups.
 Gilovich is a fellow of the Committee for Skeptical Inquiry.